bhavinpatel9498/bpatel68/itmo-544/README.md

 ## What is your IT interest/specialty

 I was working in banking industry as technology analyst for about seven years in India, Nigeria, Thailand and Muscat.
-The need for me to upgrade my skills and catch up latest trends in IT industry, I decided to pursue masters course at IIT.
+The need for me to upgrade my skills and catch up latest trends in IT industry forced me to pursue masters course at IIT.
 I am a fullstack developer now.

 ## Something Interesting About You